Clark Gesner: Early life

 Born and raised in Augusta, Maine, and later moving to Brooklyn, New York, Gesner was born to H. Mortimer Gesner Jr., and Eleanor Clark Gesner.
 He attended high school in Plainfield, New Jersey, where he wrote and performed in theater productions.
 Gesner attended Princeton University and was a member of the Triangle Club, the university's theater group.
 There, he began writing and producing original musical comedies.
 Following his graduation from Princeton, Gesner kept close ties to his alma mater, serving as a member of the graduate board of the Triangle Club, and regularly patronizing performances by other groups on the Princeton campus, such as the Princeton University Players and Theatre Intime.

 Drafted into the United States Army in 1961, Gesner spent his two-year military career at Governor's Island and in Manhattan selling theater tickets at the USO in Times Square, where he regularly attended Broadway theater productions.
 He subsequently joined ASCAP in 1962.

 Early work on television

-Gesner found work in New York City as a writer and composer for the Captain Kangaroo in 1955 and Mister Mayor in 1964 television programs.
+Gesner found work in New York City as a writer and composer for the television programs Captain Kangaroo in 1955 and Mister Mayor in 1964.
 He later wrote for the shows Sesame Street and The Electric Company.
 For the latter, his music or writing was used in over 700 episodes.